mayasaffron/Kaur-Health/README.md

 ### UX Research
 <!-- fill this in w/ updated stuff-->
-Initially, I had the idea to make an app which I would use in my career as a Personal Trainer, however, with the help of my wonderful [mentor](https://github.com/SinCron) I recognised that my emotional investment in the fruition of this project idea, was blocking my ability to see the importance of the functionality.
-It was also an idea, which required the user to already be aware of other such apps/ technology and was therefore not as accessible as the current idea I have run with.

-I went for a COVID test and in the booking stages, I was being asked about what symptoms I have had to make me think that I may have contracted the virus.

-This triggered my idea, I thought that the average person, may not be able to accurately track when they started experiencing symptoms and unless faced with a format that asked you the right questions, the person may not recognise the severity of their symptoms.

-I used the easy to understand the format of the [official gov- NHS site](https://www.gov.uk/get-coronavirus-test) and understood that user accessibility was of the utmost importance.
+In order for me to be bale to successfully meet both the user and business goals of this project, it was vital that i usnderstoof the wokr and mission of Juspreet Mahoon.
+I was lucky to be presented with her work and findings and used her many social media posts and videos on youtube, to get a feel of the kind of oerson she was and the message she wanted to share with the world.

+After learning about her, I then underwent some learning on the topics she is passionate about and would like to share across the site.
+I am passionate about many of the same subjects; female health is of utmost concern to me, being a woman and female only pre and post natal specialising, personal trainer.
+I have a unique insght into the anatomical journey women experience.
+I was able to bring this knowledge to the site.

+I used feedback from my clients on colour choices and read blogs about which colours and fonts would be most appealing to women.

 I knew that I wanted to create an app that would:
-- Relieve the average person of the task of remembering what exactly their symptoms were and when they developed.
+- Engage all women, not just women with a predetermined interest in the subjects discussed.
-- Provide a mechanism so that these symptoms could be updated/ deleted and created EASILY.
+- Provide a community feel, whereby users could gain information and feel acknowledged.
+- Encourage users to create a profile, so that they could gain the benefit of start discussions on the blog and also have their order information prefilled.
-- Ensure that my design would tell users that this site is for functional use, but also that this is a tool to hopefully serve for a good outcome.
+- Ensure that my design would tell users that this site is a safe space for women, but also that this is an educational tool to hopefully enlighten women with similar interests, or those who have no idea.
-- I was also adamant that I didn't want the site to be inundated with 'news' or 'information' forced upon the user.
-As we all know, the pandemic is a very emotional topic and causes unease for much of the population.

-I based my simplistic functional aspect of the app on the module-[mini-project-task-application]() expertly delivered by [code Institute]().
+I based the checkout profiles and store functionality of the app on the module-[mini-project-boutique-ado]() expertly delivered by [code Institute]().
 Everything in this project is entirely fictionally and all content was created by me.